UTSCC09/project-thereactors-1/readme.md

 2. After the image is built, we login to the VM by SSH and pull the latest image using `docker compose pull`.
 3. And lastly, we use `docker compose up -d` to restart the containers.

+The Nginx configuration file and the docker-compose.yml file to start the containers can be found [here](./DEPLOY.md).

 ### Load Balancing

 We use Nginx as a reverse proxy for load balancing.
 Another reason why we choose Nginx is it integrates well with Certbot and we do not need extra configurations for setting up HTTPS.

 ### HTTPS

 We use Certbot (Let's Encrypt) to certify our application.